-If there’s one dish that dominates BKR’s lunch and dining thoughts, it’s wonderful, warming, hearty, healthy, flavour-packed, fabulous soup.
+If there’s one dish that dominates our lunch and dining thoughts, it’s wonderful, warming, hearty, healthy, flavour-packed, fabulous soup.

-As a little addition to our reviews, here’s a summary of the best soups he’s sampled on his travels.
+Here’s a summary of the very best soups – the Soupquest exceptionals – that we’ve sampled on our travels.
 This will be regularly updated, as new and intriguing soupy soups are consumed.

 Al Dente – Cappelletti in Brodo

 A brilliant dish, packed with heaps of flavour, delivering a hugely satisfying effect.
 An inspired choice for their festive menu.

 A simple soup featuring an Austrian low-fat cheese at its core, this was the kind of moreish plate of warming deliciousness that sustains the heart and soul.

 A delicious soup, with wonderful aromatics and sweetness.